Read Smith’s UPDATED plans as of August 5, 2020,

 - Motorized vehicles (mopeds, scooters)

 Additional Stickers Appeals Process

-Students who have extenuating circumstances and feel they need more stickers must complete the Trunk Room Sticker Appeals Form which can be found on the Forms and Applications page.
+Students who have extenuating circumstances and feel they need more stickers must complete the Trunk Room Sticker Appeals Form which can be found HERE.
 Students must complete the form by November 15th for the fall semester and April 1st for the spring semester.
 Applications will be reviewed by a committee and you will be notified via e-mail if you have been allocated more stickers and the number you have been allotted.

 Cleaning and Management of Trunk Rooms

 All items must be stored properly.
 Boxes, storage tubs and other items must be stacked neatly, providing easy access to the back of the trunk room.
 Items stored outside of designated trunk room areas will be discarded.
 Students who improperly store items will be charged for their removal.
 Houses will be charged for items not labeled that are improperly store.

 Each year, house residents must clean out their house's trunk room.
 Building services creates a schedule which is coordinated by the house president.
 Any items not belonging to current residents of the house (except students who are studying abroad or on leave of absence) will be discarded.

 Throughout the academic year, house presidents and residence life staff will periodically check for improperly stored items and general organization of the trunk rooms.
 Items that are not stored within the trunk room guidelines will be discarded.